snowplow/snowplow/4-storage/kinesis-redshift-sink/README.md

 ## Introduction

 The Kinesis Redshift Sink consumes records from an [Amazon Kinesis][kinesis] stream, extracts all custom JSON schemas, and inserts them into corresponding DB tables.
 It does it on-the-fly, drip-feeding the database with new records in a near real-time fashion.
-It writes both into core events table, as well as custom schema tables.
+It writes both into the core events table, as well as into the custom schema tables.

 ## Prerequisites